 The Environmental Working Group (EWG) maintains a map of sites contaminated with PFAS in the United States.
 You can view the EWG map at this link.

-PFAS are used in Fire Fighting Foam and in other applications on Military bases and other airports, including:
+PFAS are used in Fire Fighting Foam and in other applications on Military bases and other airports.
+Three large PFAS sites in Massachusetts are:

 - Joint Base Cape Cod, bordered by the towns of Bourne, Falmouth, Mashpee, Sandwich and Barnstable, MA(formerly known as Otis Air National Guard Base, Camp Edwards, and Coast Guard Air Station Cape Cod)